middletemplelibrary/history-of-the-library/README.md

 Heraldic glass decoration adorned other windows throughout the Library.
 You can still see some remaining shards of the stained glass in the cabinet before you enter the first floor of the Library today.
 However, though it was a vast improvement on what came before, this Library came with a whole new set of problems.

 <param ve-image
-       label="The Old Middle Temple Library prior to the Second World War, MT19/PHO/5/2/9" url="https://github.com/user-attachments/assets/bb8b0660-1998-4e04-b7ee-7869c45a6cb1">
+       label="The Old Middle Temple Library prior to the Second World War (MT19/PHO/5/2/9)" url="https://github.com/user-attachments/assets/bb8b0660-1998-4e04-b7ee-7869c45a6cb1">

 <param ve-image